Guide to Data Labels

 Importantly, you can always go back and update a question's data label later on, so don't worry about getting the exact phrasing correct when you're first setting up a form or question.

-The goal of adding data labels to questions is to make it easy to collate that data into reports later on.
-To do that when editing or creating a report, look for that short name when selecting your data in a particular data widget or as a enableable attribute to filter for data from your multiple choice questions.
-Here’s what to look for in those various widgets:
+The goal of adding data labels to questions is to make it easy to collate that data into reports or dashboards later on.
+To do that, look for the data label when selecting your data in a particular data widget or as an enableable data filter.

 Step 1: Select or Create a Data Label when creating a question.